Randy Rhoads: Death

 Rhoads played his last show on Thursday, March 18, 1982, at the Knoxville Civic Coliseum.
-The next day, the band was heading to a festival in Orlando, Florida, called Rock Super Bowl XIV.
-Osbourne recalls his final conversation with Rhoads that night on the bus involved the guitarist admonishing him over his heavy drinking.
-The last thing Rhoads said to him that night was, "You'll kill yourself, you know, one of these days."
+The next day, the band was traveling by bus to Rock Super Bowl XIV, a festival in Orlando, Florida.
+Osbourne recalls his final conversation with Rhoads involved the guitarist admonishing him over his heavy drinking.
+On the bus, Rhoads said to Osbourne: "You'll kill yourself, you know, one of these days."

 Plane crash

-After driving much of the night, they stopped at Flying Baron Estates in Leesburg, Florida, to fix a malfunctioning air conditioning unit on the bus while Osbourne remained asleep.
+After driving much of the night, the bus stopped at Flying Baron Estates in Leesburg, Florida, to fix a malfunctioning air conditioning unit while Osbourne remained asleep.
 On the property, owned by the Calhoun Brothers tour bus company, there was an airstrip with helicopters and small planes.
 Without permission, tour bus driver and private pilot Andrew Aycock took a single-engine Beechcraft F35 plane registered to a Mike Partin.
 On the first flight, Aycock took keyboardist Don Airey and tour manager Jake Duncan with him as passengers.
-During this first flight, Duncan later revealed that Aycock "buzzed" the bus in an attempt to wake drummer Tommy Aldridge.
-The group then landed and a second flight soon took to the air with Rhoads and makeup artist Rachel Youngblood aboard.
-Though afraid of flying, Rhoads wanted to take some aerial photos of the countryside for his mother.
-He had tried unsuccessfully to coax bassist Rudy Sarzo to join him on the flight; Sarzo chose to get some extra sleep instead.
+Duncan later revealed that Aycock "buzzed" the bus in an attempt to wake drummer Tommy Aldridge.
+The group then landed.
+The second flight had Rhoads and makeup artist Rachel Youngblood aboard.
+Rhoads had tried unsuccessfully to coax bassist Rudy Sarzo to join him on the flight; Sarzo chose to get some extra sleep instead.

 During the second flight, more attempts were made to "buzz" the tour bus.
 Aycock succeeded in making two close passes, but botched the third attempt.
-At about 10 a.m., after being in the air for approximately five minutes, one of the plane's wings clipped the top of the tour bus, breaking the wing into two parts and sending the plane spiraling out of control.
+At about 10 a.m., after being in the air for approximately five minutes, one of the plane's wings clipped the top of the tour bus, breaking the wing into two parts and sending the plane spiraling.
 The initial impact with the bus caused Rhoads' and Youngblood's heads to crash through the plane's windshield.
 The plane then severed the top of a pine tree and crashed into the garage of a nearby mansion, bursting into flames.
 Rhoads (25) was killed instantly, as were Aycock (36) and Youngblood (58).
 All three bodies were burned beyond recognition, and Rhoads was identified by dental records and personal jewelry.
 According to Sharon Osbourne, who was asleep in the bus and awoken by the crash, "They were all in bits, it was just body parts everywhere."